What Are API Security Solutions?

 • Loss of intellectual property.
 Attackers may exploit APIs to gain access to vital business information, including trade secrets, business plans, and intellectual property.

-The challenges of API security
+Common challenges of API security

 Any API security solution must help organizations overcome several major hurdles to protecting APIs from attack and abuse.

 • Evolving threats.
 Threats to APIs are constantly evolving as attackers seek new vulnerabilities to exploit and new ways to abuse APIs.
+Attack techniques frequently bypass legacy perimeter defenses, including traditional WAF deployments that are not designed to understand API schemas or business logic.

 • Deadline pressures.
 API security concerns are often in tension with the need for developers to move quickly to meet deadlines in fast-based DevOps workflows.